deimosfr/ansible-coreos-container-linux/README.md

 # Choose reboot strategy between: etcd-lock, reboot and off
 coreos_reboot_strategy: "off"

+# Do not perform cloudinit syntax
+coreos_cloudinit_check_syntax: false

 # Only generate config files locally, do not deploy (useful when you can't connect or with some providers)
 coreos_generate_only: false